Phenomenology of Holography via Quantum Coherence on Causal Horizons: Design Principles and Interferometer Geometry

-There are also hints from studies of quantum foundations that the quantum-classical boundary for information on the 't~Hooft black hole horizon should also be relevant to Unruh horizons formed by accelerated frames in flat space-time.
+There are even further hints in studies of quantum foundations that this quantum-classical boundary for information on horizons might generally apply to Killing horizons formed by accelerated coordinate frames in flat space-time.
 For example, we have seen renewed interest in the Wigner's friend \textit{gedankenexperiment} in recent years, as analyses of a modified version involving Bell-type states showed that the quantum theory could not consistently describe the use of itself, resulting in a no-go theorem for observer-independent facts~\cite{Renner2018,Brukner2018}.
 However, a common loophole in all of the proofs is the assumption of a classical formulation of locality based on a definite background space-time.
-An intriguing manuscript by Durham, where the same problem was studied in the context of an Unruh horizon, reveals the role of the horizon as a kind of quantum-classical boundary~\cite{Durham}.
-If the background fabric of space-time is stitched out of Hilbert spaces that are bounded by causal horizons which determine the localization and coherence of quantum geometric information, we might have a path towards resolving this paradox.
+An intriguing manuscript by Durham, where the same problem was studied in the context of a Rindler horizon, again reveals the role of the horizon as a kind of quantum-classical boundary~\cite{Durham}.
+If the background fabric of space-time is stitched out of Hilbert spaces that are bounded by causal horizons that determine the localization and coherence of quantum geometric information, we might have a path towards resolving this paradox.

-As a corollary to the first principle, we propose a second postulate: \begin{enumerate}[resume,left=\parindent ..
-2.167\parindent] \item The states of space-time are quantized on null surfaces\,--- black hole horizons, light cones, et cetera\,--- without a background.
-These surfaces set the symmetries of quantum geometry.
-The states have coherence scales matching the size of the causal boundary along its surface.
-However, along the world line\,--- e.g. between layers of parallel light cones or nested causal diamonds\,--- the states are independent and uncorrelated at the Planck scale~\cite{Banks_2021}. \end{enumerate}